Rules and Regulations - Novice Section

 ii.
 What did you learn from playing it?

 d.
 Introduction videos must be uploaded to a secure file-sharing website in the same folder/location as your entry video.
-The link for the videos must be included on the championship online entry form.
+The link for the videos must be included on the online entry form, and remember to link to the entire folder, not the individual videos.

 e.
 Please save your video using the file name [groupname INTRODUCTION]